Basic Visium exploratory data analysis

 The most commonly used measure of spatial autocorrelation is Moran’s I (Moran 1950), defined as

-where \(n\) is the number of spots
+is the number of spots or locations,

-or locations, \(i\) and \(j\) are different locations, or spots in
+are different locations, or spots in the Visium context,

-with values at each location, and \(w_{ij}\) is a spatial weight, which can be
+is a spatial weight, which can be inversely proportional to distance

-inversely proportional to distance between spots or an indicator of
+between spots or an indicator of whether two spots are neighbors,

-whether two spots are neighbors, subject to various definitions of
+subject to various definitions of neighborhood and whether to normalize

-neighborhood and whether to normalize the number of neighbors.
+the number of neighbors.
 The spdep

 package uses the neighborhood.